TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/Index.rst

 characteristics of an extension and determine which processes are running in the background.

-If you are looking for a manual specifically on creating an extension, :ref:`creating-store-inventory-extension` will show you the right set of tools.
-The chapter for this journey explains the fundamentals.
-It could also have the title "Europe in five days."
-If you discover nice places, you should revisit them later without the travel group.

 You will find it beneficial to look at the source code while reading this text, so you will have an easier time getting your bearings in your own extension later.